 tramping times | Hollyford Track, Fiordland National Park

 Here’s the DOC stated tramping times between huts, as shown on their website, usually actual walking times, ie, not taking into account any long breaks.
 DOC bases its estimation on times for an “average” tramper which means that it’s possible to walk faster.

-Unfortunately this time information tends to emphasise a pointless aspect of tramping, The Destination, and, some trampers feel they need to test themselves, rush, to prove something to someone.
-Aren’t you there to experience your environment, notice things, experience the thundering waterfalls, watch the bellbirds flitting around?
+Unfortunately, this time information tends to emphasise a pointless aspect of tramping, The Destination, and, some trampers feel they need to test themselves, rush, to prove something to someone.
+Aren’t you there to experience your environment, notice things, experience the thundering waterfalls, and watch the bellbirds flitting around?
 There’s no actual requirement to minimise the time racing through this memorable landscape.